-The use of the disjunctive word "or" means that substantially the whole of an entity's funding must be derived from either one or a combination of the above prescribed sources of funding (see Example 3).
+Having regard to the language of the provision itself, read in context and having regard to the purpose of the provision and the background to the preparation and production thereof the funding that is "derived" must have a direct connection with its members or an appropriation by the government.
+The use of the disjunctive word "or" means that substantially the whole (see 5.4) of an entity's funding must be received or obtained from either one or a combination of the prescribed specified sources of funding (see Example 3).